-- Does it lead the virtual human to negotiate in a manner similar to real humans? - does it make the same decisions humans tend to make in those situations? - does it realize the decisions in the same manners? - does it show the breadth and diversity of behaviors that humans show? - Can virtual humans using the model be successful in helping people become better negotiators?
+- Does it lead the virtual human to negotiate in a manner similar to real humans? - Does it make the same decisions humans tend to make in those situations? - Does it realize the decisions in the same manners? - Does it show the breadth and diversity of behaviors that humans show? - Can virtual humans using the model help people become better negotiators?

 Unfortunately these are generally not easy questions to answer.
-Some of them related to human-like behavior are binary distinctions that are hard to turn into scaled metrics that can show progress before final completion.
+Those related to human-like behavior are binary distinctions that are hard to turn into scaled metrics that can show progress before final completion.
 Also for many aspects, it requires the full virtual human performance rather than an isolated component.
 In this case it can be hard to attribute specific degree of success or failure to an isolated set of components, and it may become unclear whether the problem lies e.g., with the negotiation reasoning or with speech recognition, language understanding or generation.

-We have started work in this area by having people try to negotiate with doctor Perez and elder al Hassan.
+We have started work in this area by having people try to negotiate with Doctor Perez and Elder al Hassan.
 Our preliminary results show that people are able to achieve similar rates of successful interaction as with our previous system at a similar level of development, but with a richer multi-party experience.
 More work is needed, however, especially in building a bigger corpus of training examples for the natural language understanding component, in order to increase the performance of the topic reference components.